FEATURES

 Around the same time, the World Sportscar Championship was turned on its head as changes to Group C prototype rules banned anything other than a 3.5-litre naturally aspirated engine with reciprocating pistons.
 Not only did this outlaw Mazda’s famous rotary-engined 787B, it led to a spike in costs that the privateer teams couldn’t afford, and caused manufacturers like Peugeot to pivot to F1 instead.
 The idea of having a common engine formula across the two pinnacles of circuit-based motorsport didn’t work out as planned.

 The organisers of the 24 Hours of Le Mans continued to shape the rules to put purpose-built prototypes at the head of the field for their signature event - now known as Le Mans Prototypes (LMPs), they would continue to share the tarmac with production-based Grand Tourers (GTs).
-To capitalise on the buoyant supercar market at the time, GT1 regulations were drawn up, allowing models like the Bugatti EB110, Ferrari F40 and Venturi Atlantique to race at Le Mans.
+To capitalise on the buoyant supercar market at the time, GT1 regulations were drawn up, allowing models like the Bugatti EB110, Ferrari F40 and Venturi Atlantique to compete at Le Mans.

 This wasn’t supposed to happen.
 GT1 rules evolved to mandate that 25 road cars would be built in order for any racing variant to be legal.
 To enter the class, Porsche upgraded their 911 GT2 Evo to GT1 standards, but uninspiring results led them to once again reverse-engineer the rulebook like they did in 1994.
-Instead of building a road car into a racing car, they flipped the process on its head by building a racer that would then be homologated for road use.
+Instead of turning a road car into a racing car, they flipped the process on its head by building a racer that would then be homologated for road use.
 The result was the 911 GT1.

-The deal was done, and at the 1996 24 Hours of Le Mans, Porsche would win the LMGT1 class with the new 911 GT1s.
-Both cars finished on the overall podium just as they did in 1994, but this time the prototypes prevailed, specifically the Porsche-powered WSC-95.
+The deal was done, and at the 1996 24 Hours of Le Mans, Porsche would win the LMGT1 class with the new 911 GT1.
+Both cars finished on the overall podium just as they did in 1994, but this time a prototypes prevailed, specifically the Porsche-powered WSC-95.
 A year later, the #7 car would repeat its feat, once again finishing one lap ahead of the LMGT1 field to take overall victory.

 The WSC-95 project went full-circle, having been started, cancelled, allowed to race with Porsche’s blessing and ultimately spoiling the factory fairytale story, before being bought by the manufacturer that gave it the green light in the first place.
 It was clear that the GT1s had their strengths, but the future of sportscar racing was starting to look prototype-shaped once more.